Oversight of debt collection agencies

 If you paid by bank transfer, the time of payment is, as a rule, determined according to the Finnish Payment Services Act.
 A payment is deemed to have been made when the funds have been received by the bank where the recipient, in this case either the creditor or the debt collection agency, has their account.
 The Payment Services Act stipulates that the payer’s bank must pay any funds sent by bank transfer to the recipient’s bank during the following working day at the latest.
 Any debt collection agency involved must refrain from proceedings for the expenses of which the debtor could be held liable during the day immediately following.

-You can learn more about the determination of liability for recovery costs, for example, by reading summaries of our historical enforcement cases.
+You can learn more about the determination of liability for recovery costs, for example, by reading summaries of our historical enforcement cases (in Finnish).

 You can challenge the debt by emailing the debt collection agency and explaining why you do not owe the amount in question.
 To learn more about challenging a debt, you can contact the Finnish Competition and Consumer Authority’s consumer advisors or use the Complaints Assistant tool on the Finnish Competition and Consumer Authority’s website.